ConfidantCommunications/haxesys/docs/18orm/about.md

 > Macro-based ORM (object-relational mapping)

 The previous example is a lite databases.
-We now move over to MySQL, the database mother load.
+We now move over to MySQL, the database mother lode.

 ## What is MySQL?